Lava Shark 4G alternatives

 TDD: N38, N40, N41, N66, N77, N78

-In this comparison, the Motorola Edge 50 with the Qualcomm Snapdragon 7 Gen 1 (4nm) performs better than the Lava Shark 4G with the Unisoc Unisoc T606 (12nm), thanks to its more efficient chipset.
+In this performance comparison, the Motorola Edge 50 with its Qualcomm Snapdragon 7 Gen 1 (4nm) performs better than the Lava Shark 4G with the Unisoc Unisoc T606 (12nm), thanks to superior chipset efficiency.

-Motorola Edge 50 has a superior AMOLED display, while Lava Shark 4G uses an LCD panel.
-They have the same 120 Hz refresh rate.
-These phones offer the same brightness level at nits.
-Notably, Motorola Edge 50 has a higher resolution display, resulting in sharper visuals.
+Motorola Edge 50 features a superior AMOLED display, while Lava Shark 4G comes with an LCD panel.
+Both smartphones offer the same 120 Hz refresh rate.
+Both devices deliver the same brightness level at nits.
+Notably, Motorola Edge 50 offers a higher screen resolution, resulting in sharper visuals and more detailed content.

-Both phones have the same 5000 mAh battery capacity.
-Motorola Edge 50 supports faster wired charging at 68W.
+Both phones are equipped with the same 5000 mAh battery capacity.
+Motorola Edge 50 also supports faster wired charging at 68W, compared to 18W on Lava Shark 4G.
 Motorola Edge 50 supports wireless charging at 15W, while Lava Shark 4G lacks this feature.

-Motorola Edge 50 offers better water and dust resistance with an IP68 rating.
+Motorola Edge 50 offers better protection against water and dust with an IP68 rating.